Marc Krauss

 Marc Stuart Krauss (born October 5, 1987) is an American former professional baseball first baseman and outfielder.
-He has played in MLB for the Houston Astros, Los Angeles Angels of Anaheim, Tampa Bay Rays, and Detroit Tigers.
+He played in Major League Baseball (MLB) for the Houston Astros, Los Angeles Angels of Anaheim, Tampa Bay Rays, and Detroit Tigers.

 Krauss played college baseball at Ohio University, where he was named an All-American.
 He was drafted by the Arizona Diamondbacks in 2009, and was later traded to the Houston Astros in 2012.
 Krauss made his major league debut with the Astros in 2013.

 Early life

 Krauss attended Patrick Henry High School in Hamler, Ohio, where he played baseball, American football, and basketball.
 A wide receiver for the school's football team, he was named All-Ohio three times.
 He was also named All-Ohio as a catcher for the baseball team.

 Despite receiving scholarship offers to play football for the University of Toledo and Bowling Green State University, Krauss decided to pursue baseball.
 Krauss attended Ohio University, where he played college baseball for the Ohio Bobcats baseball team.
 In 2007, Krauss was named Mid-American Conference (MAC) Freshman of the Year.
 In 2008, he played collegiate summer baseball in the Cape Cod Baseball League for the Harwich Mariners and Bourne Braves, and was named a league all-star.
 In 2009, he was named an All-American and MAC Player of the Year.
 He set Bobcat records for home runs and slugging percentage.